Admissions

 AFFILIATION, PARTNERSHIP, & ACCOLADES

-TFS Film Festival
+TFS Festival

-Our annual TFS film festival is an awards show that allows students to showcase their work and be rewarded for their creativity.
+Our annual TFS festival is an awards show that allows students to showcase their work and be rewarded for their creativity.

 Andrew Barnsley